-We explore the heritage and culture of India as it exists in the United States of America.
-Through our print and digital platforms, we cover a wide range of subjects—arts, film, literature, travel, food, healthy living, business—that are of interest to Indian-Americans and Indophiles.
+India Currents explores the heritage and culture of India as it exists in the global diaspora We tell stories about a wide range of subjects—arts, film, literature, travel, food, healthy living, business—that are of interest to Indian-Americans, the Global Indian and Indophiles.

 Writers can focus on an experience that served as the starting point for a personal reflection or it can be a piece of writing that serves as social commentary.
 The topics that can be considered under this category are vast and left to the imagination and experiences of the writer.
 Check out a few essays that we have published recently.